 Phase is an issue that occurs when the signal from two separate microphones pick up the same sound source and are out-of-sync with one another.

-Phase is a essentially a technical word for time, and each microphone around the drum set will pick up every sound at a unique time.
+Phase is essentially a technical word for time, and each microphone around the drum set will pick up every sound at a unique time.
 Phase issues occur when the waveforms captured by separate microphones cancel each other out.

 The goal is to get all of the microphones working together constructively when recording a full drum set.
 Successful phase interaction is essential for achieving cohesive drum sounds.

 You will be able to see any signs of phase within the waveforms on your DAW, if the peaks of one track align with the troughs of the other.
-The audible sign of phase problems will be a thin, diminished sounding signal with no audible bass.
+The audible sign of phase problems will be a thin, diminished-sounding signal with no audible bass.

-The easiest way to avoid phase problems is to ensure the overheads are an equal distance from both the centre of the snare drum, and from where the kick drum beater hits the skin.
+The easiest way to avoid phase problems is to ensure the overheads are an equal distance from both the center of the snare drum, and from where the kick drum beater hits the skin.

-Ready To Record
+Ready To Record Drums